• Log in

 Advanced Segmentation: Want to send different emails to different types of subscribers?
 That’ll be $20 a month, please.
 The free plan treats your entire list like one homogeneous blob of email addresses.

-A/B Testing: Can’t test different subject lines or send times.
+Email A/B Testing: Can’t test different subject lines or send times.
 You’re flying blind on what actually works with your audience.
+A/B testing is available on Essentials plan; for multivariate testing you have to get a Standard plan on higher.

 Customer Support: You get 30 days of email support, then you’re on your own.
 Got a problem on day 31?
 Good luck with the help docs.